Florida Panthers: Crossing the Caloosahatchee

-The Conservancy is now focused on expanding the corridor north of the Caloosahatchee.
+TNC is now focused on expanding the corridor north of the Caloosahatchee.
 Panther tracks and trail-camera images show males making their way across the river in greater numbers.
 For the first time since 1973, a female was photographed in Babcock Ranch Preserve Wildlife Management Area in Charlotte County.
 And even better news from recent months: A camera recorded two kittens trotting after their mother, the first such sighting in more than 40 years.

-If Hollywood controlled the script, this is where the movie would end (zoom in for a kitten closeup, cue the music, fade to black).
+If Hollywood controlled the script, this is where the movie would end (zoom in for a kitten close-up, cue the music, fade to black).
 The real story, of course, isn’t over yet.